NCEAS/vegbank2/helm/docs/api-authorization.md

 }
 ```

 Replace your stored tokens with the new values returned.
-Each refresh call issues a **new refresh token**, so the old one should be discarded.
+Because each refresh token can only be used once, each refresh call issues a new refresh token, and so the old one must be discarded.

 **Error responses:**